2019 Indianapolis 500: Pit Stop Challenge

-The annual Pit Stop Challenge was held on May 24 following the Freedom 100 Indy Lights race.
+The 42nd annual Pit Stop Challenge was held on May 24 following the Freedom 100 Indy Lights race.
 Victory in the event went to Arrow Schmidt Peterson Motorsports with Marcus Ericsson's No. 7 car.
-The team bested Chip Ganassi Racing's No. 9 car in a best of three shoot-out.
+The team bested Chip Ganassi Racing's No. 9 car in a best of three final.
 The victory marked the first time since 2004 that a team other than Chip Ganassi Racing or Team Penske had done so.